coolshare/CoolshareReactPubSub/README.md

 ************

 	Communication among React components could be a pain in case you use react without Flux framework.
-The approach in this package, may not be the best but is a different/easier solution.
+The approach in this package, may not be the best, but is a different/easier solution.

 	Similar to Redux: